Best daily deals

 • Bose Sport Earbuds: These stalwart earbuds have been around for a couple of years and do all the exercise tasks you might throw at them well.
 Importantly, they grip your ears with stabilizers and sound pretty good, too.
 Pick them up for $165 at Amazon.

-• Bose Sport Open Earbuds: This is for the person who does not want or need ANC.
+• Bose Sport Open Earbuds: These are for the person who does not want or need ANC.
 In fact, this person wants to hear everything.
 With such a niche set of earphones, the Bose Sports Open keeps you aware while you exercise and provides a stable fit (for on the product’s website).
-Its AAC and SBC codec support only, and the case doesn’t provide any battery charging.
+It supports only AAC and SBC codecs, and the case doesn’t provide battery charging.

 • Google Pixel Buds A-Series: This headset is ideal for Google Pixel phone owners and Android phone owners at large.
 You get a pretty consumer-friendly sound when you enable the boosted bass EQ mode, and the default frequency response is great for spoken word content like audiobooks or podcasts.
 These sell for $94 at Amazon.